albertojulian/gen-jazz-rhythm/README.md

 # gen-jazz-rhythm
+This repository is one of the practice exercises I developed for the [Generative Music AI course](https://www.youtube.com/playlist?list=PL-wATfeyAMNqAPjwGT3ikEz3gMo23pl-D) and [workshop](https://www.upf.edu/web/mtg/generative-music-ai-workshop) (which took place in Barcelona between the 11-15 Dec 2023, jointly by Sound of AI and Universitat Pompeu Fabra - Music Technology Group).

+It is based on a Celullar Automaton, one of the "classic" generative music AI methods introduced in the course.

+The lectures about Cellular Automaton cover both [theory](https://www.youtube.com/watch?v=YoRPjU_Fbq0) and [practice](https://www.youtube.com/watch?v=GIoLWVPb8mc).

+### Main functionality
 Taking a lead-sheet score file (with melody and chord symbols), it generates a score with:
 - the same melody
 - the chords (except the root note) for piano, with some syncopation